 Younger kids will LOVE doing a train ride on Kauai.
 The easiest one to do is at Kilohana Plantation.
 It’s always a hit with my boys.

-You’ll hop in the train and take a leisurely ride around the plantation where you’ll learn about the different Hawaiian fruits and crops.
-And, you’ll get to hop off and feed animals mid-way through.
+You’ll hop on the train and take a leisurely ride around the plantation, where you’ll learn about the different Hawaiian fruits and crops.
+And you’ll get to hop off and feed animals mid-way through.

 Another option is the Sugar Cane train.
 You’ll have to check to see if it’s operating during your trip.